Omar7001-B/YoutubeControls/README.md

 # YoutubeControls
-To send YouTube shortcuts from another window
+To send YouTube shortcuts from another window.